How to Play Ladder Ball in the Yard (Rules and Scoring)

 Setup and Equipment

-You basically only need two things for a game of ladder ball:
+You only need two things to play a game of ladder ball:

 1. Ladders